Plures House FAQ

 Aren’t you glorifying a serious illness?

-We’ve never claimed to have medical-model MPD/DID; we’ve only stated that we perceive ourselves to be different individuals with distinct ways of interacting with the world.
-We don’t ‘suffer’ from our plurality, and there are many DID-diagnosed systems who don’t view their system as a means of suffering.
+We don’t suffer from our plurality, and there are many DID-diagnosed systems who don’t view their system as a means of suffering.
 We don’t pretend to be experts on DID; there are numerous resources for DID-model systems.
-Our site focusses on plurality as a philosophical, cognitive and psychological concept without focussing on disordered models.
-For instance, there’s An Infinite Mind.
+Our site focusses on the philosophical and practical aspects of plurality.
+If you’d like further resources from an explicitly medical model, An Infinite Mind is a good resource.

 What are your qualifications?
 If you’re not a psychiatrist, why are you commenting?